-Application: The 2017 MAP deadline is July 1, 2017.
-Please visit Museum Assessment Program further information.
+Application: The 2019 MAP deadline is TBD.
+Please visit Museum Assessment Program for further information.

 The Museum Assessment Program (MAP) is supported through a cooperative agreement between the Institute of Museum and Library Services and the American Alliance of Museums.
 It is designed to help museums assess their strengths and weaknesses, and plan for the future.